-Finding out that you have a long-term, progressive disease changes your life.
-It is normal to have a wide range of feelings.
+Finding out that you have a long-term, progressive disease can lead to a wide range of feelings.
 You may feel angry, afraid, sad, or worried about what lies ahead.
 It may help to keep a few things in mind:

 Frequently Asked Questions

 To learn more visit Healthwise.org

 © 1995-2014 Healthwise, Incorporated.
 Healthwise, Healthwise for every health decision, and the Healthwise logo are trademarks of Healthwise, Incorporated.